CAMPUS COORDINATOR PROGRAM

 About The ProgramThe SFL Campus Coordinator Program seeks to build the student movement for liberty in North America by identifying, training, and supporting the strongest student leaders of liberty on college campuses.
 If you are not a student in North America, check out some of the other coordinator programs that SFL runs in our other regions.

-All students selected to the Campus Coordinator summer training program undergo in-depth online training with readings and seminars on the philosophy of liberty and campus organizing techniques.
-This training will educate incoming Campus Coordinators in the best practices SFL has developed over the years to effectively create a student movement for liberty.
-With our great training, you will learn how to take your activism to the next level, and really make a difference on your college campus!
+All students selected for entry to the Campus Coordinator summer training program undergo in-depth online training with readings and seminars on the philosophy of liberty and campus organizing techniques.
+This training will educate incoming Campus Coordinators on the best practices SFL has developed over the years to effectively create a student movement for liberty.
+With our great training, you will learn how to take your activism to the next level, and make a difference on your college campus!

 What have our Campus Coordinators Accomplished?Campus Coordinators have created dozens of student groups across the country to promote liberty, including Young Americans for Liberty chapters, Students For Sensible Drug Policy chapters, Students For Liberty groups, and much more.